MattTheTekie/MattTheTekie/README.md

 ### 🤔 What I'm doing
  - Reverse engineering. 💻
- - Maintaining the FREEDOM organization webpage from time to time. 🌐
+ - Maintaining the CrazyHellTechnologies organization. 🌐
  - Maintaining scripts for various projects. ⌨️
  - Living on Kepler-186F. 🌌